September is a National Happy, Healthy Cat Month!

 In general, kitties need diets that are high in protein, low in carbs, and provide a range of nutrients, vitamins, and minerals.
 However, your kitty’s specific nutritional needs may differ, so communicate regularly with your vet about her best diet.

 Cat food should have real meat listed as one of the first few ingredients.
 Avoid low-quality brands filled with fillers, artificial colors, additives, and “by-product” ingredients.
+You can see in our article about the best cat food which brands we recommend based on their ingredients and overall quality.

 2. Avoid Obesity